 The College seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others and to inform them about the prevention of crimes.
-A description of those programs and their frequency of presentation follows:
+These programs, as well as programs designed to prevent crimes, are discussed below.

-- Crime prevention programs are presented each semester by the Campus Safety Committee, Campus Security, and the Student Life Office.
+- Crime prevention programs are presented to current students each semester by the Campus Safety Committee, Campus Security, and the Student Life Office.
 In addition, handouts on crime prevention are available at the Student Life Office and for employees at the Human Resources Office.
 Periodically, e-mail blasts are sent out to students and employees with crime prevention and other safety tips. - The College provides information at the beginning of each academic term to students and employees regarding the College's security procedures and practices.
 Among other things, it advises students and employees of the importance of reporting criminal activity, to whom crimes should be reported, being responsible for their own safety and the safety of others and practices regarding timely warnings and emergency notifications. - Additional programming related to safety and security includes the following: - 1.
-Students checking into the residence halls receive handouts concerning proper fire alarm and tornado procedures including exiting procedures. - Emergency Procedures pamphlets are present in employee offices, which includes fire, severe weather, utility failure, violent behavior/suspicious activity, and medical emergency. - 3.
-Students receive Title IX/VAWA training at the beginning of each academic year. - 4.
-All newly hired employees are assigned Title IX/VAWA, Sexual Harassment and Active shooter training as part of the onboarding process. - 5.
+Students checking into the residence halls receive handouts concerning proper fire alarm and tornado procedures including exiting procedures. - 2.
+Emergency Procedures pamphlets are present in employee offices, which includes fire, severe weather, utility failure, violent behavior/suspicious activity, and medical emergency. - 3.
+New students receive Title IX/VAWA training at the beginning of each academic year. - 4.
+All newly hired employees are assigned Title IX/VAWA, Sexual Harassment and other safety-related training as part of the onboarding process. - 5.
 Title IX training is conducted by Derek Teeter of Husch Blackwell for the faculty in August.
-Attendance rosters are collected and web-based training (via SafeColleges) is assigned to all staff, and faculty who do not attend the live training.
-Quarterly trainings continue through the year and include Sexual Harassment, FERPA and Active Shooter training. - 6.
-Resident Assistants receive training in crisis management, dealing with critical incidents, and monitoring facilities. - 7.
-Residence Life staff make routine checks of buildings and security concerns are reported to the appropriate people. - 8.
-Alcohol Education programs are sponsored regularly by the Alcohol and Drug Task Force and Residence Life Department. - 9.
-Safety and security issues are addressed by residence life and counseling staff during new student orientation and the first month of the academic year regarding, including such topics as the use of alcohol and illegal drugs, and managing physical and emotional stress, and being aware of potential problems in the surrounding environment. - 10.
+Attendance rosters are collected, and web-based training (via SafeColleges) is assigned to all staff, and faculty who do not attend the live training.
+Quarterly trainings continue through the year and include Sexual Harassment, FERPA and other safety-related trainings. - 6.
+Resident Assistants receive training in crisis management, dealing with critical incidents, and monitoring facilities.

+- 7. Alcohol Education programs are sponsored regularly by the Alcohol and Drug Task Force and Residence Life Department.
+Popular programs are campus-wide alcohol-free events sponsored by each residence hall throughout the year that include alcohol education as well as tailgates before varsity football and soccer games. - 8.
+Safety and security issues are addressed by residence life and counseling staff during new student orientation and the first month of the academic year regarding, including such topics as the use of alcohol and illegal drugs, and managing physical and emotional stress, and being aware of potential problems in the surrounding environment. - 9.
 Campus Security has also received A.L.I.C.E.
-(Alert/Lockdown/Inform/Counter/Evacuate) training and plans to use this training to teach students and employees how to survive if they were to be confronted by a violent person with a weapon in a group setting.

-11. Employees and students are informed about the campus security procedures through briefings by campus security personnel, written communication from college officials, via campus postings, e-mail distribution, or internet posting.
+(Alert/Lockdown/Inform/Counter/Evacuate) training and plans to use this training to teach students and employees how to survive if they were to be confronted by a violent person with a weapon in a group setting. - 10.
+Employees and students are informed about the campus security procedures through briefings by campus security personnel, written communication from college officials, via campus postings, e-mail distribution, or internet posting.